 - Cash flow.
 An adjustable-rate physician’s mortgage might make it challenging to budget for monthly cash flow as your mortgage payment changes.
 Renting means a consistent payment that makes budgeting and cash flow strategy much easier.

 Unfortunately, the decision to rent or buy isn’t usually as cut and dry as choosing the best financial option.
 Homeownership is an emotional marker of success, and for many people, the emotional security it provides is worth the financial cost.

-If you’re considering buying a home with a physician’s mortgage, especially as a new medical professional, you should speak with your financial planner and mortgage broker to weigh all of your options.
-Together, you can determine whether homeownership fits within your long term financial strategy - and which mortgage makes the most sense given your unique financial needs.
+If you’re considering buying a home with a physician mortgage loan, especially as a new medical professional, you should speak with your financial planner and mortgage broker to weigh all of your options.
+Together, you can determine whether homeownership fits within your long-term financial strategy — and which mortgage makes the most sense given your unique financial needs.

 Looking for a more thorough all-in-one spot for your financial life?
 Check out our free eBook: A Doctor’s Prescription to Comprehensive Financial Wellness [Yes, it will ask for your email 😉]